A master’s degree leads to more opportunities in education, from standing out in the applicant pool to having qualifications for leadership positions.

 Candidates will begin the process by submitting a Statement of Intent in the EDUC 211 semester and will formally apply to the Fifth-Year Master's in Teaching and Learning Degree Sequence during the fall semester, one year prior to matriculation.
-Applications will be due on November 20 with notification of acceptance prior to the spring semester.
+Applications will be due on the second to last Friday in November with notification of acceptance prior to the spring semester.

 Candidates will then apply to the graduate school in the fall semester of their senior year to begin taking graduate level courses the following spring, while completing their undergraduate coursework for May graduation.